raivivek/raivivek.github.io/content/programming/gsoc-16-wrap-up.md

   </figcaption>
 </figure>

-However, for sake of simplicity and as a first milestone, we proceeded with the initial naive approach hoping to improve it in future iterations.
+However, for the sake of simplicity and as a first milestone, we proceeded with the initial naive approach hoping to improve it in future iterations.
 The final logic was packed into a `Sidekiq` [worker script](https://github.com/vivekiitkgp/snpr/blob/master/app/workers/link_snp_phenotype.rb)